spiral/docs/security/authentication.md

 ```

 ## RBAC security
-You can use authenticated user as actor for the RBAC security component, make sure to implement `Spiral\Security\ActorInterface`
-in your `App\Database\User`:
+You can use authenticated user as an actor for the RBAC security component, make sure to implement `Spiral\Security\ActorInterface` in your `App\Database\User`:

 ```php
 namespace App\Database;